On December 12th of each year there comes a fun and special day in the United States – Ding-A-Ling Day!

 You may want to set up a time to meet or visit each other or if that’s not possible, at least set up a time to call each other again.

 This National Ding-A-Ling Day is a wonderful way to open up a conversation with your senior loved one about past friends and relatives.
-It may give you all an opportunity to contact each other, reminisce and maybe even spark up an old relationship.
+It may give you all an opportunity to contact each other, reminisce and maybe even spark up old friendships.

-So go ahead, get yourself in that wonderful holiday mood by celebrating National Ding-A-Ling Day on December 12th!
+So go ahead, get yourself in that wonderful holiday mood by making a ding-a-ling of a call to celebrate National Ding-A-Ling Day on December 12th!